Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Weisfeiler-Lehman and Unfolding Trees

-Finally, to complete the derivation of the equivalence between the attributed unfolding equivalence (cf.~Def.~\ref{def_attributed_unfolding_tree_equivalence}) and the attributed WL-equivalence (cf.~Def.~\ref{def_attributed_wl_equivalence}), the following helping lemmata Lem.~\ref{ue=equal_trees} and Lem.~\ref{equal_trees=WL_coloring} are given which directly lead to Thm.~\ref{ue=wl}.
-The first lemma states the equivalence between the attributed unfolding tree equivalence of nodes and the equality of their attributed unfolding trees up to a specific depth.
-In \cite{d2021unifying} it has been shown, that the unfolding trees of infinite depth are not necessary to consider for this equivalence.
-Instead, the larger diameter of both graphs under consideration is sufficient for the depth of the unfolding trees, which is finite due to the fact that the graphs are bounded.
-Here, this statement is also used for the attributed case. \begin{Lem} Let $G_1,G_2$ belong to the domain of bounded SAUHGs.
-Then

-with $r = \max(\text{diam}(G_1), {diam}(G_2))$. \end{Lem} The proof can be found in Apx.~\ref{apx_proof_of_ue=equal_trees}.\\ Furthermore, the second helping lemma determines the equivalence between the attributed unfolding trees of two nodes and their colors resulting from the attributed 1-WL test.
-Additionally, the iteration of the attributed 1-WL test corresponds to the depth of the attributed unfolding trees.
+Finally, to complete the derivation of the equivalence between the attributed unfolding equivalence (cf.~Def.~\ref{def_attributed_unfolding_tree_equivalence}) and the attributed WL-equivalence (cf.~Def.~\ref{def_attributed_wl_equivalence}), the following helping lemma Lem.~\ref{equal_trees=WL_coloring} is given, which directly leads to Thm.~\ref{ue=wl}.
+The lemma states the equivalence between the attributed unfolding tree equivalence of nodes and the equality of their attributed unfolding trees up to a specific depth.
+In \cite{scarselli2008computational}, it has been shown that the unfolding trees of infinite depth are not necessary to consider for this equivalence.
+Instead, the larger number of nodes of both graphs under consideration is sufficient for the depth of the unfolding trees, which is finite since the graphs are bounded.
+The following lemma determines the equivalence between the attributed unfolding trees of two nodes and their colors resulting from the attributed 1-WL test.

 \begin{Lem} Consider $G' = (\mathcal{V}', \mathcal{E}' , \alpha', \omega')$ as the SAUHG resulting from a transformation of an arbitrary static graph $G = (\mathcal{V}, \mathcal{E} , \alpha, \omega)$ with nodes $u, v \in \mathcal{V}$ and corresponding attributes $\alpha_u, \alpha_v$.
 Then it holds